nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Enrichment.md

   * `actions`: String required.
 A list of comma separated actions to perform.
 See KE documentation about available actions
   * `classes`: String, optional.
 A list of comma separated classes, to be used with some classification actions (can be ommitted or null for other actions)
   * `similarMetadata`: String, optional.
 A JSON Array (as string) of similar metadata (array of key/value pairs).
 To be used with the misc. "metadata" actions.
-  * `extraJsonPayloadStr`: String, optional.
+  * `extraPayloadJsonStr`: String, optional.
 A JSON object as string, with extra parameters for the service.
 For example, use "maxWordCount" to increase or decrease the text-summary.
 This parameter is also useful in case the service adds more tuning in the misc. calls => no need to wait for a plugin update, just change your payload.

 > [!NOTE]
 > Again, please, see Knowledge Enrichment API documentation for details on the values that can be used/passed.